Are you torn trying to decide between Homer vs ABCMouse for your child’s learning needs?

-ABCMouse offers three pricing plans.
-You can choose monthly, 6-month, or an annual plan.
+ABCMouse offers a couple of different pricing plans.
+You can choose a monthly or an annual plan.
 ABCMouse pricing changes some based on the plan that you choose.
 The monthly plan is available for $12.99 per month.
-This price changes drastically if you buy one of the longer plans.
-You’ll pay just $29.99 for the 6-month membership or $59.99 for the full year, but you can often find the annual plan on sale for around $45!
+This price changes drastically if you buy the annual.
+You’ll pay just $59.99 for the full year, but you can often find the annual plan on sale for around $45!

 Winner: Homer.
 If you’re going by pricing alone, both options are reasonably priced and suitable for most families, whether they have one or multiple children.
-However, we love that Homer offers extra perks and goodies with their Annual Plan!
+However, we do love that Homer offers extra perks and goodies with their Annual Plan!

 Age Comparison: Homer vs ABCMouse